NashTech-Labs/greetctl/README.md

 # Creating kubectl like CLI With GO And Cobra.
 We are using CLI tools for ages.
 You might be familiar with the CLI tools like git, docker, kubectl, awscli, etc. Here I have created a fictional CLI named greetctl.
 This tool is implemented in golang with the help of the cobra library.
+For more details please visit [this blog](https://blog.knoldus.com/create-kubectl-like-cli-with-go-and-cobra/).

 In Kubernetes, almost all the APIs can be accessed using kubectl.
 It is an amazing tool.
 Following is the syntax of kubectl.